Santa Cruz Estate Planning Lawyers

-A Santa Cruz Estate Planning Attorney Can Help You Protect Your Assets
+Our Santa Cruz, California Estate Planning Lawyers Can Help You Protect Your Assets

 You have spent your whole life providing for your family and loved ones.
 Caring for them should not end once you are gone.
 While no one likes to think about their death, planning for the inevitable can give you some control and peace of mind.
 With an estate plan, you can decide how your family is provided for and who inherits your assets, with minimal taxes and burdens.
-An experienced Santa Cruz estate planning attorney can help you protect your loved ones from painful and lengthy probate proceedings.
+When you are ready to establish an estate plan, experienced Santa Cruz estate planning lawyers can help you protect your loved ones from painful and lengthy probate proceedings.

 What Is an Estate Plan?

 Most people mistakenly believe that estate planning is just for the wealthy.
 However, everyone needs a plan for the future.
-If you own any property or assets, then an estate plan is the best way to keep the courts from ultimately deciding who receives certain assets after your death.
-A Santa Cruz estate planning lawyer can help ensure that your property passes to your chosen beneficiaries quickly and efficiently and that your children are properly cared for.
+If you own any property or assets, then an estate plan is the best way to protect your assets.
+This is the case as it will keep the courts from deciding who receives certain assets after your death.
+An estate planning attorney can help ensure that your property passes to your chosen beneficiaries quickly and efficiently.
+It can also ensure that your children are properly cared for.

 Without an estate plan, your assets and your loved ones will need to undergo the probate process.
 During the probate process, the court establishes the value and distribution of your estate.
-The court will ultimately determine who will receive your assets and whether those assets will be distributed outright.
+The court will ultimately determine who will receive your assets and whether those assets distribution occurs outright.
 While California law governs the distribution of your assets in the absence of an estate plan, the law may not accurately reflect your desires.

-There are numerous documents that should be included in your estate plan, depending on your family situation, assets and goals.
+There are numerous documents that an estate plan can include, depending on your family situation, assets and goals.
 Some of those documents include:

-- Trust.
 A trust is a document that clearly states how you wish to divide up your property and assets upon death.
 You must appoint a trustee to carry out your wishes after your death.
-Trusts avoid probate and are handled privately, making them an ideal choice for many people.
+Trusts avoid probate and allow for the private handling of the estate, making them an ideal choice for many people.

-- Pour-Over Will.
 If you have a trust, then you also need a pour-over will.
 This document distributes your tangible personal property to your trust.
-In turn, your trust states how all of your assets will be distributed on death.
+In turn, your trust states how all of your asset distribution occurs on death.